Understanding Legal Defenses Against Deportation

 Asylum or Protection Under Refugee Status

-Example: If returning to your country would expose you to persecution due to your political activism, our team will help you gather evidence, prepare your testimony, and prove your case in court.
+Example: If returning to your country would expose you to persecution due to your political activism, our asylum lawyers will help you gather evidence, prepare your testimony, and prove your case in court.
+Asylum protection can prevent deportation and allow you to remain in the U.S. legally.

 Cancellation of Removal